 I used Alex Flex caulk because it said it’s the best for molding and trim, but I’m not a caulk expert (bummer!), so I don’t know if this more expensive caulk was truly necessary.

 After caulking and priming, I’ve now started painting the cabinets and soffit, and it’s looking SO GOOD!
-I don’t have a final painted cabinets makeover to show yet (I hope to finish right around Thanksgiving), but here is a little sneak peek of how this is all coming together!
+Here is a little sneak peek of how this is all coming together!
+(UPDATE: TO SEE THE TOTALLY FINISHED PAINTED CABINETS, CHECK OUT THIS POST.)

 I really think our attempt to disguise our kitchen soffit is working and making our kitchen look much nicer than it did before!